edarichev/mclib/examples/STM32_HAL/STM32F411RET6_BH1750/README.md

 3. Create a project in the CubeIDE.
 Add to include path the `mclib` directory.
 Change language mapping ang compiler of `main.c` to `g++`.
 4. Enable I2C1 and USART2 interfaces
-5. Connect pins to BH1750 board, there GY-302 board is used.
+5. Connect pins to BH1750 board, for example GY-302 board may be used.
 The pull-up 10kOhm resistors are present on this board and other resistors are not needed.

 For example for NUCLEO-F411RE: